HannesTaljaard/hannes-personal-website/src/content/performances/2024/kurzinthio.md

 performanceDate: 2024-05-15
 location: 'Brick-15, Vienna'
 ---
-Various movement improvisations to various compositions – for more information click [here](/assets/Kurzinthio-Programme.pdf).
+I was part of various ensembles that presented movement improvisations to various compositions – for more information click [here](/assets/Kurzinthio-Programme.pdf).